On Linking Arms in Solidarity

 Our One-Time Dedication of We'Moon 2017 to SSAAP Grew Into an Ongoing Relationship

 When we first started communicating with Heather Cumming, the networking mover and shaker behind SSAAP, she suggested that we show our support for artisan women around Africa.
 She shared with us stories about some of these artists.
 Many are the sole breadwinners of multigenerational families, barely able to sustain themselves, let alone afford to send their school aged children to class.

 to Get a Small Shipment of Art Pieces

 Brought Back to the States

-Volunteers sometimes travel to help Heather with other projects (like well drilling, agriculture development, etc) One of those volunteers brought back to the US an extra suitcase filled with sculptures, jewelry, cloth handbags, scarves...100 beautiful, traditional pieces of art hand crafted by women in Zambia, Sierra Leone, South Sudan.
+Volunteers sometimes travel to help Heather with other projects (like drilling water wells, agriculture development, etc) One of those volunteers brought back to the US an extra suitcase filled with sculptures, jewelry, cloth handbags, scarves...100 beautiful, traditional pieces of art hand crafted by women in Zambia, Sierra Leone, South Sudan.
 Once in the US, that volunteer mailed those lovelies to us, here in Oregon.